andressanchezr4/T-Map-Generator/README.md

 The script takes a dataset with a SMILES column and plots all the molecules in a T-Map.

-Molecule descriptors (molwt, tpsa, logp, class) can also be represented.

-The final figure is a index.html where the T-Map plot can be explored.
+The final figure is an index.html where the T-Map plot can be explored.

 ## Requirements
 - numpy